17 Jul How Can an Intervention Program Help Someone Face Recovery?

 What Is an Intervention?

-It’s a truism that someone who is addicted to drugs or alcohol won’t take steps to get clean unless and until she is ready to do so herself.
+It’s a truism that someone who is addicted to drugs or alcohol won’t take steps to get clean unless and until they are ready to do so themselves.
 In the parlance of addiction, she must “hit bottom” before choosing to get help.
 Yet in the meantime, the drug or alcohol abuse takes a great toll on her friends and family.

 An intervention is intended to force the issue.
-The addict is confronted by closest family members and friends, who describe to her exactly how they are being affected by the substance abuse.
+The addict is confronted by closest family members and friends, who describe to their loved one exactly how they are being affected by the substance abuse.

 Usually, an intervention also involves an ultimatum: the addict must either go into treatment, or lose the love and support — emotional and, often, financial — that her friends and family have been providing.